mckennalab/FlashFry/README.md

 - `bedannotator` - annotate the scored output file with associated annotations from a BED file.
  Additional command line options:
      - `inputAnnotationBed`: the bed file to pull annotation information from.
-     - `transformPositions`: The bedannotator module will attempt to assign annotations by transforming the candidates within the target region into the cordinate space specified.
-Say if you pulled your region from the 1Mb superenhancer region in front of the human MYC gene, you would specify `chr8:127000000-128000000` here, and the bed annotator would transform each candidate guide into this coordinate space using the start and stop of the input file as offsets into this space.
+     - `transformPositions`: The bedannotator module will attempt to assign annotations by transforming the candidates within the target regions from the bed into the cordinate space specified.
+Say if you pulled your region from the 1Mb superenhancer region in front of the human MYC gene, which you called `>MYC_Region` in the fasta file.
+You would then include a BED file where you had a line like `chr8 127000000 128000000 MYC_Region` (seperated by tabs) here, and the bed annotator would transform each candidate guide into this coordinate space using the start and stop of the line as offsets into this space.
 - `dangerous` - annotate sequences that would be difficult to work with.
 Currently this includes:
      - `IN_GENOME=X` : The number of times a perfect match target for this guide sequence is seen within the genome of interest.
      - `GC_X` : flagging sequences that have a high (>75%) or low (<25%) GC content